ppopoff/translations/ru/habr/scala-collections-tips-and-tricks/main.md

 Other possible methods are:
 `reduceLeft`, `reduceRight`, `foldLeft`, `foldRight`.

-The second transformation might be replaced with the first when z is 0.
+The second transformation might be replaced with the first when `z` is `0`.

 Also applicable to: `Set`, `Iterator`.